MonsteRico/ObsidianNotes/content/Apartments.md

 	- $80/month for Noahs parking in building.
 	- $40 for parking in chauncey square
 ## 4x4 Apt Campus Ege - Nick with us
-- Kylee would have to figure something out, hub is closeby same as at hub though not my concern rn unfortunately
 - ![[Apartment Floorplans/Pasted image 20220625162930.png]]
 - This one doesn't have the TV mounted near the kitchen which i like better
 - 1287 sq ft total